 Rudnick wants the university to be able to decide for itself what crimes affect job performance.
 She wants all criminal convictions reported to the provost – otherwise the university would never know and be able to make it’s own decision.
 Seems reasonable – this would be convictions, not just arrests or charges.
 Gleason just can’t keep quiet – what kind of criminal activity is not relevant to being a public employee?
 Mauer: Suppose a physics professor got convicted of bigamy… Why is no one talking about getting busted for pot?
 Davidson: Some things are criminal, very embarrassing to have to tell your supervisor, but totally unrelated to your work as a professor.

-I’ve got a proposal: Jamie Moffitt agrees to share the university’s financial info with the faculty, and I’ll tell interim Provost Bean all about my criminal history as a transvestite prostitute in Salt Lake City.
+I’ve got a proposal: Jamie Moffitt agrees to share the university’s financial info with the faculty, and I’ll tell interim Provost Bean all about my criminal history as a transvestite prostitute in Salt Lake City or my brief time making porn for websites like shemalehd sex.

 Art 43: Drugs and Alcohol, union counterproposal